-Shingles can cause severe pain, so your doctor also may prescribe:
+Shingles can cause severe pain, so your health care provider also may prescribe:

 - Capsaicin topical patch (Qutenza)

-- Anticonvulsants, such as gabapentin (Neurontin)
+- Anticonvulsants, such as gabapentin (Neurontin, Gralise, Horizant)

 - Tricyclic antidepressants, such as amitriptyline

-- Numbing agents, such as lidocaine, delivered via a cream, gel, spray or skin patch
+- Numbing agents, such as lidocaine, in the form of a cream, gel, spray or skin patch

 - An injection including corticosteroids and local anesthetics

-Shingles generally lasts between two and six weeks.
-Most people get shingles only once, but it is possible to get it two or more times.
+Shingles generally lasts between 2 and 6 weeks.
+Most people get shingles only once.
+But it's possible to get it two or more times.